EXPLAINER: A mediating role for Erdogan in Ukraine crisis?

 Ankara has increased defense cooperation with Ukraine in recent years.
 It has sold Kyiv armed Bayraktar TB2 drones which have been used against pro-Russian separatists in eastern Ukraine’s Donbass region, angering Moscow.
 The two countries also plan joint defense industry production projects.

-Several agreements, including a free trade deal, are expected to be signed during Thursday’s visit — which coincides with the 30th anniversary of the establishment of diplomatic ties between Turkey and Ukraine.
+Eight agreements, including a free trade pact, were signed during Thursday’s visit — which coincides with the 30th anniversary of the establishment of diplomatic ties between Turkey and Ukraine.

 A DIFFICULT PARTNERSHIP WITH RUSSIA